Best Medical Alert Systems With Fall Detection in 2022

 Fall detection works the same way as airbag deployment in a car.
 Through a combination of accelerometers, sensors, and algorithms, an equipped help button senses when you fall down.
 It’s also the same accelerometer technology that allows your smartphone to adjust the picture accordingly when you rotate the screen.

-Once the unit detects a fall, it sends an automatic signal to the call center.
+Once the unit detects a fall, it automatically sends a signal to the call center.
 This is of paramount importance.
 Even if you’re unconscious, injured, or too confused to press the button, help is still contacted.

 How We Chose the Best Medical Alerts With Fall Detection